 “Sure.
 Let’s call it that.”

 “I think my taste in clothing and music might suggest that.”
-The computer beeps and the pictures start to come in.
-“But for the record, my Instagram latte pics are very original and authentic.”
+The computer beeps and the images start to come in.
+“But, for the record, my Instagram latte pics are very original and authentic.”

 “Yes, of course.
 Though I’m disappointed to find out my hot nurse is so boring.”

 He laughs, sitting up as the machine comes to a stop.
 I pull the gurney closer and help him stand.
-“Maybe you’ll…” he stops short, and his face tenses slightly.
+“Maybe you’ll . . .” he stops short, his face tensing slightly.

 His eyes roll back and he goes limp.
 I recklessly jump in his path, catching him in my arms.
 His weight pulls me down hard onto my hip, but I manage to keep both of our heads from hitting the ground.

 My heart beats rapidly in my chest as I yell, “Page the attending, please!”

 Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Orchid_27Write a Review